 Nursing homes are extremely costly, and not covered by private insurers or even Medicare in most cases.
 Medicaid covers the cost of care, but only if you spend down your assets or if you make an advanced plan to protect them.

-Our Medicaid planning lawyers in Oklahoma City, OK and in Kansas City, KS, can help you to create your personalized plan.
+Our Medicaid planning lawyers in Oklahoma City, OK and City, KS, can help you to create your personalized plan.
 Give us a call today to find out more about your personalized solutions for protecting your assets and qualifying for Medicaid and to get answers to questions including: